-Stocks jump on stimulus talks, silver soars as Reddit traders pile in
+Dow adds 229 points, silver soars as GameStop grinds lower

+Silver rose over 9% the biggest one day percentage gain since March of 2009

-U.S. equity markets rallied Monday as COVID-19 relief talks progressed on Capitol Hill and Reddit traders turned their attention to a new target.
+U.S. equity markets rallied Monday as investors repositioned popular trades and as COVID-19 relief talks progressed on Capitol Hill.

 Continue Reading Below